benjaminion/upgrading-ethereum-book/src/book.md

 It's a chunky list of exclusions, but that still leaves [plenty to talk about](/contents).

-Please note that I am British.
-I unapologetically use British English spelling, punctuation, and quirky modes of expression.
-It's a feature, not a bug.

 ## Altair

 This edition covers the Altair version of the deployed Ethereum&nbsp;2.0 beacon chain.
 The beacon chain went live with Phase&nbsp;0 on December 1st, 2020.
 It was upgraded to Altair on October 27th, 2021.

+## A note on Terminology

+The "Ethereum 2.0" terminology is out of favour in some circles, but I've never been one for following fashions.
+I will be happily using the terms "Ethereum 2.0", "Ethereum 2", "Ethereum 1", "Eth1", and "Eth2" throughout this book where it makes sense to me, and I'm pretty sure you'll know what I mean.
+I have more to say about this in [the first chapter](/part1/introduction).

+Also, please note that I am British.
+I unapologetically use British English spelling, punctuation, and quirky modes of expression.
+It's a feature, not a bug.

 ## Acknowledgements

 First and foremost, my gratitude to my employer, ConsenSys, for allowing me to work on this in the course of my day job.
-The copyright belongs to ConsenSys, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful.
+The copyright belongs to ConsenSys[, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful - TBD - TODO].
 ConsenSys is an amazing employer, a terrific force for good in the ecosystem, and an incredible place to work.

 [TODO: link to jobs board]::

 So much of what I do involves writing about other people's work, and pretty much everything in this book is other people's work.
 I deeply value the openness and generosity of the Ethereum community.
 For me, this is one of its defining characteristics.

 # Part 1: Building <!-- /part1 -->